-Example risks and issues Possible remedial action Forward planning Action Staff Timetabling I L 1 Controlled assessment schedule clashes Plan/establish priorities well ahead (e.g. at Plan dates in consultation with Vice Principal, with other activities the start of the academic year) school calendar - negotiate with HPDs/CDs, EO other parties Too many controlled assessments close Plan controlled assessments so they are Space controlled assessments to Vice Principal, together across GCSE subjects spaced over the duration of the course allow candidates sometime betweer HPDs/CDs, EO them Accommodation Insufficient space in classrooms for Once the size of the cohort is known at the Use more than one classroom or HPDs/CDs, EO candidates start of the year, flag instances where multiple sittings where necessary regular classroom space may not be suitable to conduct controlled assessments Insufficient facilities for all candidates Careful planning ahead and booking of EO rooms / centre facilities
+Example risks and issues Possible remedial action Forward planning Action Staff Timetabling Controlled assessment schedule clashes Plan/establish priorities well ahead (e.g. at Plan dates in consultation with Vice Principal, with other activities the start of the academic year) school calendar - negotiate with other parties HPDs/CDs, EO Too many controlled assessments close Plan controlled assessments so they are Space controlled assessments to Vice Principal, together across GCSE subjects spaced over the duration of the course allow candidates sometime between HPDs/CDs, EO them Accommodation Insufficient space in classrooms for Once the size of the cohort is known at the Use more than one classroom or HPDs/CDs, EO candidates start of the year, flag instances where multiple sittings where necessary regular classroom space may not be suitable to conduct controlled assessments Insufficient facilities for all candidates Careful planning ahead and booking of EO rooms / centre facilities

-Example risks and issues Possible remedial action Forward planning Action Staff Downloading awarding body set tasks 5 1 IT system unavailable on day of Download tasks well ahead of scheduled Book IT equipment well ahead and EO, IT Support assessment assessment date in all cases download tasks before scheduled date of assessment Teaching staff unable to access task Test secure access rights ahead of Ensure teaching staff have access EO, Teaching details controlled assessment schedule every year rights for the correct area of staff and every session awarding body secure extranet sites well ahead of the controlled assessment schedule Loss of task details in transmission Download tasks well ahead of scheduled Contact awarding body and ask for EO assessment date replacement task; download again Absent candidates 1 Candidates absent for all or part of Plan alternative session(s) for candidates APA, EO, assessment (various reasons) Teaching staff
+Example risks and issues Possible remedial action Forward planning Action Staff Downloading awarding body set task s IT system unavailable on day of Download tasks well ahead of scheduled Book IT equipment well ahead and EO, IT Support assessment assessment date in all cases download tasks before scheduled date of assessment Teaching staff unable to access task Test secure access rights ahead of Ensure teaching staff have access EO, Teaching details controlled assessment schedule every year rights for the correct area of staff and every session awarding body secure extranet sites well ahead of the controlled assessment schedule Loss of task details in transmission Download tasks well ahead of scheduled Contact awarding body and ask for EO assessment date replacement task; download again Absent candidates Candidates absent for all or part of Plan alternative session(s) for candidates APA, EO, assessment (various reasons) Teaching staff

-Example risks and issues Possible remedial action Staff Forward Planning Action Control levels for task taking L The assessment is undertaken under incorrect level of control (time, resources, supervision and collaboration) Ensure teaching staff know what level is applicable and understand what is involved.
-Provide training if required Seek guidance from the awarding body HPDs/CDs, EO Supervision L 1 Student study diary/plan not provided or completed Ensure teaching staff are aware of the need for study diary/plans to be completed early in course Ensure candidates start, continue and complete study diary/plans that are signed after every session Teaching staff Teaching staff do not understand that the supervision of controlled assessments is their responsibility Ensure teaching staff fully understand the nature of controlled assessments and their role in supervising assessments HPDs/CDs A suitable supervisor has not been arranged for an assessment where teaching staff are not supervising A suitable supervisor must be arranged for any controlled assessment session where a teacher is not supervising, in line with the awarding body's specification EO
+Example risks and issues Possible remedial action Staff Forward Planning Action Control levels for task taking l The assessment is undertaken under Ensure teaching staff know what level is Seek guidance from the awarding HPDs/CDs, EC incorrect level of control (time, resources, applicable and understand what is body supervision and collaboration) involved.
+Provide training if required Supervision Student study diary/plan not provided or Ensure teaching staff are aware of the Ensure candidates start, continue Teaching staff completed need for study diary/plans to be completed and complete study diary/plans that early in course are signed after every session Teaching staff do not understand that Ensure teaching staff fully understand the HPDs/CDs the supervision of controlled nature of controlled assessments and their assessments is their responsibility role in supervising assessments A suitable supervisor has not been A suitable supervisor must be arranged for EO arranged for an assessment where any controlled assessment session where a teaching staff are not supervising teacher is not supervising, in line with the awarding body's specification